mathisgauthey/mathisgauthey.github.io/docs/posts/I Built a Tensegrity Table Just for Fun.md

 Basically, you can :

-1. Change the `vHelpers/Variables` to adjust size of your structure.
+1. Change the `Helpers/Variables` to adjust size of your structure.
 2. Go to `Create version` and use the `Update all drawings` button.
 3. Use the `Drawings/` files to build your own table.

 The chain size wasn't done in OnShape.
-If someone wants t do it, it'll be amazing I'm sure.
+If someone wants to do it, it would be amazing, I'm sure.

 Otherwise, just use the `Show measure details` tool to measure between two eye straps and take a chain that would fit !